davidzwfu/web3-arkane-provider/README.md

 ## Next Steps

--Set `env.NEXT_PUBLIC_ENVIRONMENT` to either `development` (for testnets) or `production`
+- Set `env.NEXT_PUBLIC_ENVIRONMENT` to either `development` (for testnets) or `production`

--Set `env.NEXT_PUBLIC_PROJECT_ID` to your WalletConnect Project ID
+- Set `env.NEXT_PUBLIC_PROJECT_ID` to your WalletConnect Project ID

--Replace the `EXAMPLE` functions with your own implementation.
+- Replace the `EXAMPLE` functions with your own implementation.
 Found in the following files:
   - page.js
   - AuthRequest.js
   - SessionRequest.js

--Test your integration by using it alongside the [WalletConnect demo dapp](https://react-app.walletconnect.com)
+- Test your integration by using it alongside the [WalletConnect demo dapp](https://react-app.walletconnect.com)